microsoft/redhat-mw-cloud-quickstart/jboss-eap-multinode-singlevm-rhel7/README.md

 ## Validation Steps

-- Once the deployment is successful, go to the outputs section of the deployment to obtain the VM DNS name and App URLs:
+- Once the deployment is successful, go to the outputs section of the deployment to obtain the VM DNS name, App URLs and the Admin Console URL:

   ![alt text](images/template-output.png)